apache/flink/docs/setup/config.md

 - `high-availability.zookeeper.quorum`: Defines the ZooKeeper quorum URL which is used to connect to the ZooKeeper cluster when the 'zookeeper' HA mode is selected.
 Previously this key was named `recovery.zookeeper.quorum`.

 - `high-availability.zookeeper.path.root`: (Default `/flink`) Defines the root dir under which the ZooKeeper HA mode will create namespace directories.
 Previously this ket was named `recovery.zookeeper.path.root`.

-- `high-availability.cluster-id`: (Default `/default_ns` in standalone cluster mode, or the <yarn-application-id> under YARN) Defines the subdirectory under the root dir where the ZooKeeper HA mode will create znodes.
-This allows to isolate multiple applications on the same ZooKeeper.
-Previously this key was named `recovery.zookeeper.path.namespace` and `high-availability.zookeeper.path.namespace`.

 - `high-availability.zookeeper.path.latch`: (Default `/leaderlatch`) Defines the znode of the leader latch which is used to elect the leader.
 Previously this key was named `recovery.zookeeper.path.latch`.